enarmontas/ernestas.me/_i18n/en/_posts/2022-06-13-common-configurations-with-terragrunt.md

 }
 ```

-The `find_in_parent_folders()` method searches up the directory tree from the
-current `terragrunt.hcl` file and returns the absolute path to the first `terragrunt.hcl` in a
-parent folder.
-It's a required block in any Terragrunt repository with parent/child structure.

 The `find_in_parent_folders()` method traverses the directory tree beginning with the current
 `terragrunt.hcl` file and returns the absolute path to the first `terragrunt.hcl` in a parent
 folder.
 This block is required in any Terragrunt repository with a parent-child structure.